Skip to content

 pip install nighthawk-python pydantic-ai-slim[openai]

-For other providers, see Providers.
+For other providers, see Pydantic AI providers.

-First Example
+First example

 Save as quickstart.py: